 Linum lewisii is a drought-tolerant flowering plant, but it may face root rot just like many other species.
-If you notice a fungal infection, you will need to carefully remove the affected area and fill the area with fresh, clean soil.
+If you notice a fungal infection, you must carefully remove the affected area and fill the area with fresh, clean soil.

-Lewis Flax will bloom at its best when you plant it in a location with full sun.
-The best way to prevent stunted growth or poorly performing blooms is to plant your Flax seeds in a spot that gets full sun throughout the day.
+Lewis flax will bloom best when planted in full sun.
+To prevent stunted growth or poorly performing blooms, plant your flax seeds in a spot with full sun throughout the day.